-Abstract- This paper is concerned with steady-state thermoelastic problem in which we need to determine the temperature distribution, unknown temperature gradient, displacement function and thermal stresses of a semi-infinite rectangular plate when the boundary conditions are known.
+Abstract- This paper is concerned with steady-state thermoelastic problem in which we need to determine the temperature distribution, displacement function and thermal stresses of a semi-infinite rectangular plate when the boundary conditions are known.
 Integral transform techniques are used to obtain the solution of the problem.

-Key Words: Semi-infinite rectangular plate, steady-state problem, Integral transform, inverse problem
+Key Words: Semi-infinite rectangular plate, steady-state problem, Integral transform, direct problem